 Survival Rates and Cervical Cancer Stage

-About half of cervical cancer cases are diagnosed in the early stages when the cancer is confined to the cervix (localized; Stage I).
-About 35% of cases are diagnosed after the cancer has spread to adjacent areas or lymph nodes (regional; Stage II/III), and about 10% of cases are diagnosed when the cancer has already spread to distant regions (metastasized; Stage IV).
+47% of cervical cancer cases are diagnosed in the early stages when the cancer is confined to the cervix (localized or Stage I).
+36% of cases are diagnosed after the cancer has spread to adjacent areas or lymph nodes (regional or Stage II/III), and 12% of cases are diagnosed when the cancer has already spread to distant regions (metastasized or Stage IV).

 - 91% for localized cervical cancer